 The jet engine is being assembled.
 Because it is being reproduced with such exaggerated parts, I want to decorate the engine visible after completing it.
 It is the Kurimov VK-1 turbojet engine.
-Is a copy of the Nene engine manufactured by Ross Louis.
-But it seems to be pretty difficult to buy the engine and disassemble, and make the exact same turbojet engine.
+Is a copy of the Nene engine manufactured by Ross Louis?
+But it seems to be pretty difficult to buy the engine and disassemble, and make the same turbojet engine.

 The instrument panel of the cockpit sandwiches a thin film between the plastic part and the clear part, but it is a little difficult to do.
 A decal may be fine for me.
-MiG-15 is a narrow cockpit, maybe I able to see the inside very small area.
-I tried to use a seat of U.S. modern jet fighters one.
+MiG-15 is a narrow cockpit, maybe I am able to see the inside very small area.
+I tried to use a seat of U.S. modern jet fighters.
 In the trumpeter’s instructions, the cockpit color was Blue Pearl, but I used Creos Mr. Color No.74, Air Superiority Blue.
-At first, trying to use a metallic color turquoise green No. XC07 (this was purchased before, but I did not use it for my modeling and just a stock), I mixed blue or green with it but mixed color was too vivid and no use for the cockpit.
+At first, trying to use a metallic color turquoise green No. XC07 (this was purchased before, but I did not use it for my modeling and just a stock), I mixed blue or green with it but the mixed color was too vivid and no use for the cockpit.

-A nose of a plane, a cockpit and a machine gun were built in and it was glued together.
+A nose of a plane, a cockpit, and a machine gun were built in and it was glued together.
 It may fail, but I started from where I can.
 I made a lot of gaps and steps needed to smooth them as much as possible.

 I assembled MiG-15 all parts roughly.
-I think about jet engine, even if I display it, I do not have a platform to support the rear body, so I suppose it’s better to bond all of them.
+I think about the jet engine, even if I display it, I do not have a platform to support the rear body, so I suppose it’s better to bond all of them.

 Finally, in shape now.
-My impression that the part of the kit itself is not so good, anyway, it seems I can complete it.
+My impression is that the part of the kit itself is not so good, anyway, it seems I can complete it.
 There’s no indication in this manual, I think it’s better to install some weight on the back of the seat.

 This time I decided to seal the canopy and bond it before starting to paint.
 It is a paint after shaping the aircraft and the canopy smoothly with putty.
 There is a possibility that the mist will get into the cockpit if the airbrush is blown into the air intake.

 I made a barrel of a machine gun with a brass pipe which was soiled with instantaneous adhesive.
-Pitot tube is built by joining brass pipes.
+A pitot tube is built by joining brass pipes.
 There was a big gap in the side panel of the fuselage so I buried it with putty.
 Overall, I regrettably did not build up cleanly.

 Decals were broken.
 This is adding insult to injury.
 I will retouch with a brush as much as possible.
 As expected it is released in 2002, so it looks okay, but the film is deteriorating.
 However, it is wonderful that the white part is not yellowish.

 It is a fighter a Chinese military dispatched to North Korea in the Korean War.
 It is marking of 1953.
-The whole body is silver natural metal, the aircraft number 2249 is displayed on the nose.
+The whole body is a silver natural metal, the aircraft number 2249 is displayed on the nose.
 On the cockpit side the kill marks, the nationality mark of the North Korean army on the aircraft.
 There is no marking same as the box art on the decal sheet.

 The pilot was a Chinese army, but since it was fighting with the North Korean flag, we can say it’s a North Korean fighter plane.
 By the way, this “bis” means type #2 or improved type.
 Fagot is a code name by NATO.

-The total production of MiG-15 is said from 15,000 to 18,000, and it was operated in the former communist region and a country closely related to the Soviet Union, used many countries around the world.
+The total production of MiG-15 is said from 15,000 to 18,000, and it was operated in the former communist region and a country closely related to the Soviet Union, used by many countries around the world.
 So, the marking pattern is infinite.

 The MiG-15 was good at turning and the rising power and acceleration power were outstanding, so the F-86’s pilot was wary of it.
-Is it simply that MiG-15 has three machine guns, F-86 has six, so the latter is predominantly in fire power?
+Is it simply that MiG-15 has three machine guns, F-86 has six, so the latter is predominantly in firepower?